Margin Maintenance

 The ongoing requirement for an investor to maintain a minimum level of equity in a margin account, typically expressed as a percentage of the total market value of the securities, to keep the position open.

 Margin maintenance, often referred to as the "maintenance margin requirement," is a critical risk management rule in leveraged trading.
 When an investor buys securities on margin (using borrowed money), the broker requires them to keep a certain amount of "skin in the game."
 This minimum equity stake is the margin maintenance.
+It acts as the final line of defense for the brokerage firm, ensuring that the loan they have extended is still covered by the market value of the assets in the account.
+For the trader, it represents the minimum ownership level required to stay in the game.
 Think of it as a safety buffer.
 If the value of your stocks falls, your equity (the part you own) shrinks.
 If it shrinks too much, the broker gets nervous that the loan might not be repaid.
 The margin maintenance level is the line in the sand.
 If your account equity percentage dips below this line, the broker will issue a margin call, demanding you restore the buffer immediately.
+This is a fundamental change from a cash account, where you can hold a losing position forever as long as the company doesn't go bankrupt.
+In a margin account, your ability to hold a position is directly tied to the daily, and even minute-by-minute, market price of your assets.
 While the Financial Industry Regulatory Authority (FINRA) sets the baseline maintenance requirement at 25% of the total market value of the securities, most brokerage firms set their "house requirements" higher—typically between 30% and 40%—to provide an extra layer of protection.
 For highly volatile stocks or during market crashes, brokers may raise this requirement to 50% or even 100%.
-This is not just bureaucratic red tape; it is a mechanism to prevent your account from going negative.
+This is not just bureaucratic red tape; it is a mechanism to prevent your account from going negative, which would leave the broker responsible for the loss.
+Understanding these requirements is vital for anyone using leverage to ensure they aren't caught off guard by a sudden liquidation.

 Key Takeaways